 Radiation Surveys (~500 labs served)

 Radiation Safety staff will periodically inspect and survey labs with a Radiation Use Authorization according to Washington State Department of Health requirements.
 This is in addition to the monthly surveys you are required to conduct.

 Safety Equipment Inspections (~1000 labs served)

-EH&S performs periodic inspections of laboratory safety equipment (eyewashes, showers, biological safety cabinets, fume hoods and autoclaves) to verify the equipment has been inspected on the required schedule.
+EH&S performs periodic inspections of laboratory safety equipment (eyewashes, showers, biological safety cabinets and autoclaves) to verify the equipment has been inspected on the required schedule.
 The status of the inspections are provided to the department as a summary report to the chair and building coordinator/manager.